 $35 million for the Small Farmer Agriculture Technology Transfer Project (PTTA) and the Relaunching Agriculture: Strengthening Agriculture Public Services II Project (RESEPAG II) for agricultural productivity growth through adoption of high yielding technologies and research and extension

-GAFSP financing in Haiti is expected to play an important catalytic role in the implementation of sustainable medium and long-term investments in agriculture guided by the National Agricultural Investment Plan (NAIP).
-GAFSP financing will increase access to improved private agricultural services and inputs for crop production and strengthen the agriculture sector’s research, extension, and training capacity.
+GAFSP financing in Haiti plays an important catalytic role in the implementation of sustainable medium and long-term investments in agriculture guided by the National Agricultural Investment Plan (NAIP).
+GAFSP financing increases access to improved private agricultural services and inputs for crop production and strengthen the agriculture sector’s research, extension, and training capacity.

 Boosting Agriculture in Haiti, summarizes the two current NAIP projects receiving GAFSP support: the Small Farmer Agriculture Technology Transfer Project (PTTA) and Strengthening of Agricultural Public Services Project II (RESEPAG II).